edwin-hendriks/vscode-gears/README.md

 ### 0.1.1

 Fixed some minor issues.
 Added actual syntax highlighting.
 Prevented Language server error (not that language server is not yet working).

+### 0.2.0

+- security update for package "hoek" (2.16.3 -> 4.2.1)
+- functional changes on language syntax
+- extension from gears and sr3 to just sn (which stands for SMART notation)